SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     1. Select the Organization and Space names from the drop down lists
     1. Press the "Save" button at the bottom of the screen
     1. Please ***do not*** press the button saying "Reinstall Builder"!
-        Firstly, this action should not be necessary, and secondly, with multiple users sharing the same Cloud Foundry Space, thus action need only be performed once per Space, not once per user.
+        Firstly, this action should not be necessary, and secondly, with multiple users sharing the same Cloud Foundry Space, this action need only be performed once per Space, not once per user.

 ## 0.3 Clone the Git Repository